lumail/lumail/HACKING.md

 * `CMessage`
     * Represents a single message.
 * `CMessagePart`
-    * Represents and holdes MIME-data from a message.
+    * Represents and holds MIME-data from a message.
 * `CScreen`
     * Which implements the drawing code, and runs the main event-loop of the application.
 * `CViewMode`